novuhq/novu/docs/docs/platform/environments.md

 # Environments

 Novu runs all your requests in the context of an environment.
-By default we will create 2 environments when your account was just created: Development, and production.
+By default, we will create 2 environments when your account was just created: Development, and production.

 #### Development environment
-Used for testing purposes and validating notification changes prior to commiting them to the production environment.
+Used for testing purposes and validating notification changes prior to committing them to the production environment.

 #### Production
 Will be your live/production environment, you cannot make changes to this environment templates directly.
 You will first have to make the changes in Development mode and then promote the to Production.